 - Jennifer Pettit of ChandraKala Yoga, prenatal yoga expert

-- 180 contact hours of teacher training over 18 weekends
+- 172 contact hours of group teacher training over 19 weekends (and one final exam review)

-- 4 additional small group mentoring sessions with the seasoned teachers of SMY
+- 8 additional contact hours in 4 small group mentoring sessions with the seasoned teachers of SMY

 - UNLIMITED FREE CLASSES AT SMY for the duration of Teacher Training (but not during Immersion).
 This is a value of almost $1000!